luoyuqinlaura/react-tailwind-pixabay-gallery/README.md

 1. format
 2. logic: since this is a form, we need get the user input, so we get a state 'text' whever the input is onChange.
 However, this is not an App level state, so when user click search button, we need using prop to transfer the 'text' to the APP level 'term'
+3. term as dependency, whenever term change, the useEffect will run again.